micropython-hola-mundo

 • 3 min

-Now that we have everything set up, and the MicroPython firmware installed, it’s time to make our first MicroPython program.
+Now that we have everything set up and the MicroPython firmware installed, it’s time to do our first MicroPython program.
 A simple “Blink” that will make an LED flash.

-In programming, it’s a tradition that the first program we run in a language is a “Hello, World”.
-It allows us to become familiar with the development environment and the language.
+In programming, it’s a tradition that the first program we run in a language is a “Hello World”.
+It allows us to get familiar with the development environment and the language.

 The equivalent in embedded devices is a “Blink”.
-That is, we will simply turn an LED on and off every second.
+That is, we are simply going to turn an LED on and off every second.

-It may not be the best program in the world (no, it isn’t).
+It might not be the best program in the world (no, it isn’t).
 But it’s enough to verify that

-1. The device is compatible and properly connected to the computer
+1. The device is compatible and correctly connected to the computer

-2. The MicroPython firmware is installed and working
+2. The firmware of MicroPython is installed and working

 3. The development environment is correctly configured (like Arduino Lab for MicroPython or Thonny)

-In short, we can send and execute code on the board, and everything will go smoothly.
+In short, that we can send and execute code on the board, and everything is going to work out fine.

-If you’re missing any of these things, check the previous tutorials.
+If you are missing any of these things, check the previous tutorials.

 Connect the board to the computer

 Let’s get to it.
-The first thing is to connect the board to the PC via a USB cable (that’s easy).
+The first thing is to connect the board to the PC using a USB cable (that’s the easy part).

-Now we open the development environment you chose, and connect it to our device.
-To do this,
+Now we open the development environment you have chosen, and make it connect to our device.
+For this,

 Click on the “connect” icon